Hockey and Leadership Development Camp Applications Now Open!

 Hockey and Leadership Development Program: Requirements for Application

 The Hockey and Leadership Development Program events will be held over two weekends – one in the fall (October/November) and the other in the second half of the season, between January and March.
 The entire minor hockey association will be able to participate in this event (Pre-Novice and up!).
 We also encourage kids and parents not involved with the hockey related events to participate in our Leadership sessions!

 Our program will bring in top resources with the expectation that participants will volunteer 10 service hours in their communities.
 Communities are also encouraged to make a donation to the Foundation that will help us be able to continue to provide the program to other communities in a Pay it Forward manner.

-This will be the Foundation’s fourth season of the Hockey and Leadership Development Program.
+This will be the Foundation’s fifth season of the Hockey and Leadership Development Program.
 Communities who have previously hosted include Balcarres, Gravelbourg, Preeceville, Alameda, Torquay, Radville, Naicam, Maple Creek, Carrot River, Langenburg, Quad Town, St. Walburg, Indian Head, and Biggar.
-We will be selecting 2 communities to host the camps for the 2021/2022 season.
+We will be selecting 3 communities to host the camps for the 2022/2023 season.
 They will each receive 3 full days of hockey and leadership development.
 The decline for applications is April 8th.

 What your community will receive:

 - First Weekend (2 full days in the Fall)

 - 4 on-ice sessions including power skating, skills training and shooting;

 - 3 off-ice sessions including leadership training, dry land training, and team building; and

 - Coaches will have the opportunity to be included in all sessions and participate in a ‘hot stove’ session with instructors.